 “Interpretation” refers to how we will play the notes that the composer has written.
 But here this word “how” refers not to the mechanics but rather to the emotional and intellectual meaning we give to them.
 This is what makes the notes come alive and is what makes the difference between a computer (MIDI, Finale, Sibelius) performance and a human one.
 It is that world of difference between seeing the written word on a page and then hearing it spoken, between reading a play (theatre piece) and hearing it performed, between reading the screenplay and seeing the film.

 Psychologists say that, even in a verbal conversation, 90% of the communication is non-verbal.
 The sound of the voice, the vocal inflexions, the eye contact and the body language all communicate much much more than the words that are being said.
 The same principle applies to music.
-Here, the notes are equivalent to the words and we could say that 90% of the communication comes not from the notes themselves, but rather how we play them.
+Here, the notes are equivalent to the words and we could say that 90% of the communication comes not from the notes themselves, but rather from how we play them.
 The most beautiful words (notes) can be said (played) in such a way as to lose all meaning.
 Likewise, the most simple and ordinary words (notes) can be said (played) in such a way as to make them beautiful, powerful, and meaningful.
 This is interpretation: that personal, human content – emotional, spiritual and intellectual – that we give to the notes over and above the “simple” mechanical act of sounding the correct ones beautifully and at the correct time.

 “THERE IS NO BAD MUSIC, ONLY BAD PLAYING”